 Long a proponent of education, Mr. Weill instituted a joint program with the New York City Board of Education in 1980 that created the Academy of Finance, which trains high school students for careers in financial services.
-He serves as Founder and Chairman of the National Academy Foundation (NAF), which oversees more than 70,000 students in 565 career-themed Academies of Finance, Hospitality and Tourism, Information Technology, Engineering and Health Sciences, in 40 states, as well as the District of Columbia.
-Ninety-six percent of NAF’s students graduate, with ninety-two percent having plans to pursue post-secondary education – often as the first in their families to attend college.
+He serves as Founder and Chairman of the National Academy Foundation (NAF), which oversees more than 81,000 students in 667 career-themed Academies of Finance, Hospitality and Tourism, Information Technology, Engineering and Health Sciences, in 40 states, as well as the District of Columbia.
+Ninety-seven percent of NAF’s students graduate, with ninety-three percent having plans to pursue post-secondary education – often as the first in their families to attend college.
 New York Governor Andrew Cuomo appointed Mr. Weill as a Member of his New York Education Reform Commission.
 Mr. Weill has received honorary degrees from Howard University, Hofstra University, University of New Haven, The New School, and Sonoma State University.

 The Real Deal: My Life in Business and Philanthropy, Mr. Weill’s book, is a New York Times and Wall Street Journal best seller.

 A longtime friend of President Gerald R. Ford’s, Mr. Weill was an Honorary Pallbearer at the late President’s State Funeral and is a Trustee of the Gerald R. Ford Foundation.
 Mr. Weill was awarded the 2013 Montblanc de la Culture Arts Patronage Award and he and Mrs. Weill were recipients of the 2009 Carnegie Medal of Philanthropy Award.
 Mr. Weill is also the recipient of the 2014 Jackie Robinson Foundation Lifetime Achievement Award.

 Mr. Weill, who was born on March 16, 1933, is a graduate of Cornell University.
-He and Joan have been married for 59 years.
+He and Joan will celebrate their 60th wedding anniversary in June 2015.
 They have two children and four grandchildren.